Wildfires burn hundreds of homes in Colorado, thousands flee

 “The wind rocked the bus so hard that I thought the bus would tip,” she said.

-The visibility was so poor the bus had to pull over.
+The visibility was so poor the bus pulled over.
 They waited a half-hour until a transit authority van escorted the bus to a turnaround on the highway.

 “The sky was dark, dark brown, and the dirt was blowing in swirls across the sidewalk like snakes,” she said.